-Losing weight can be a struggle for a great many individuals.
+Losing weight can be a struggle for many individuals.

 Perhaps you’ve tried to lose weight before and had some modest success but just didn’t get the results you expected.